-The Port of Virginia is the first and only major port on the East Coast to have all its cargo handling facilities ISO 14001 Certified for Environmental Management
+The Port of Virginia was the first major port on the East Coast to have all its cargo handling facilities ISO 14001 Certified for Environmental Management

 In 2015, the Port of Virginia recycled 28% of all discarded materials